 What is the difference between NBA, WNBA, and FIBA basketball rules?

-Canada’s lone NBA team, the Toronto Raptors, will be looking to defend their NBA title when 2019-2020 season starts on October 22nd.
+Canada’s lone NBA team — the Toronto Raptors — will be looking to dd another NBA title to their resume when the 2022-2023 season starts on October 19th.

-Many NBA players will end up representing their country this upcoming summer at the Olympic Games.
-With Tokyo 2020 less than a year away, there is no better time to breakdown the differences between NBA, WNBA, and FIBA rules.
+Many NBA players will end up representing their country in the upcoming Paris 2024 Games.
+With the months flying by until the next Olympic Games — there is no better time to breakdown the differences between NBA, WNBA, and FIBA rules.

 One of the biggest differences between the NBA and FIBA is the size of the court.
 Currently, the NBA and WNBA play on a court that is slightly larger, coming in at 28.65 X 15.24 meters, while a FIBA court measures 28 X 15m.